-Assemblies held to support and enhance social and school values, with input from our rota of school Ministers.to support Faith.
+Assemblies held to support and enhance social and school values, with input from our rota of school Ministers to support Faith.
+Assemblies are every Friday from 9.15.
+Parents are welcome to join the children at assembly.

 Special Church services are held at Christmas, Easter and at the end of session to which parents, family, friends and members of the wider community are invited.
 At the Summer Service we mark the Primary 7 pupils moving on to High School with a small gift.